 6. Use everyday items from around the house to bring your pumpkin to life

-Create a face from nuts and bolts, use white reflective tape as bandages or simply chop off the top and add flowers for your own spooky vase!
+Create a face from nuts and bolts, use white reflective tape as bandages or simply chop off the top and add some colourful flowers for your own spooky vase!

 7. Painting your pumpkin can work wonderfully, especially if you want to keep little hands away from sharp objects

 They'll also look great in the daytime.
-Either paint on a design or use to add accents to an already carved squash.
+Either paint a design over the whole pumpkin, or use paint to add accents to an already carved squash.

-8. Shun the traditional orange pumpkin for a ghoulish green variety... or why not try your hand at transforming a watermelon?
+8. Shun the traditional orange pumpkin for a ghoulish green variety... or try your hand at transforming a watermelon

 9. Make your pumpkin shine from the inside out

-Use multicoloured Christmas lights to add a new dimension to simple styles or try a red bicycle light, set to flash, for a really sinister touch.
+Use multicoloured Christmas lights to add a new dimension to simple styles, or try using a red bicycle light, set to flash, for a really sinister touch.

 10. Funny faces and ghoulish grins not your thing?

-Always take care when using sharp objects and open flames and always use electrical appliances in line with manufacturer's instructions
+Always take care when using sharp objects and open flames and always use electrical appliances in line with the manufacturer's instructions.